munificent/ui-as-code/in-progress/optional-semicolons.md

 }
 ```

-Note that this is the exact opposite of JavaScript.
+(Note that this is the exact opposite of JavaScript.
 JS says that newlines do
 *not* signal user intent at all... unless that leads to ambiguity in which case
-it circles back and reluctantly takes them into account.
-JS ignores you unless
+it circles back and reluctantly takes them into account.)
-it can't.
-With this proposal, Dart listens to you unless it's certain you aren't
-saying something.

 #### Hanging returns